Tips to Share The Road With Bicycles and Motorcycles

 What to Wear

 Cyclists are far from the size of a vehicle on the road, but there are ways to make you more noticeable.
 Wear brightly colored clothing while on a bicycle or motorcycle.
-Reflective gear is even better if possible and will keep you in driver’s sights anytime of the day.
+Reflective gear is even better if possible and will keep you in the driver’s sights any time of the day.

 Use The Hand

 Everyone has been taught what hand signals to use in the event of a broken blinker.
-While you may think that these are forgotten traffic laws, they’re still very useful.
-Especially if you don’t have a blinker on your bicycle.
-Use hand signals before changing lanes, making turns or stopping when you can.
+While you may think these are forgotten traffic laws, they’re still instrumental.
+Especially if you don’t have a blinker on your bicycle, use hand signals before changing lanes, making turns, or stopping when possible.

 Follow The Laws

-Often times, cyclists forget that they need to adhere to the same traffic laws as vehicles.
-Don’t be that statistic, instead, follow the laws properly.
-Obey traffic signals and signs, signal intentions and travel with the flow of traffic.
-Those are just a few of the ways you can remain safe and enjoy the weather on the road.
+Cyclists often forget that they must adhere to the same traffic laws as vehicles.
+Don’t be that statistic; instead, follow the laws properly.
+Obey traffic signals and signs, signal intentions, and travel with traffic flow.
+Those are just a few ways to remain safe and enjoy the weather on the road.